 - 1. Pursuant to article 4:1 Work and Care Act (Wet Arbeid en Zorg (WAZO) the employee is entitled to emergency leave, with or without loss of income, in the circumstances referred to in that article. - 2.
-With respect to the birth of his child, the employee will be granted leave without loss of income for the day of the child's birth and paternity leave for a maximum of 5 working days, pro rata the full-time equivalent, over a period of time of 4 weeks beginning on the day that the child actually resides at the same address.
-These days do not have to be taken consecutively.
+When the wife, the registered partner, the person with whom the employee cohabits without being married or the person whose child the employee acknowledges gives birth, the employee is entitled to paid leave for the duration of one time the working hours per week over a period of 4 weeks beginning on the day that the child actually resides at the same address.
+These days do not have to be taken consecutively. - 3.
+As from 1 July 2020 the employee is entitled to additional birth leave as referred to in article 4:2a Work and Care Act (Wet Arbeid en Zorg (WAZO)